PatilSanika-04/hall-easy-book/README.md

 this is our workflow
 how we make it make it a perfect website

-This project was built with [Lovable](https://lovable.dev).

-## Build with Lovable

-Continue developing this project in the [Lovable editor](https://lovable.dev/projects/8bbe7fa5-478a-56ec-83ae-2bbff710a7bd).

-- **Ship faster**: describe what you want to build and Lovable handles the code.
-- **Stay in sync**: every change made in Lovable is committed straight to this repository.
-- **Full ownership**: this code is yours.
-Push to `main` on GitHub and your changes sync back into Lovable, ready for your next prompt.

 ## Development

 Prefer working locally?
 You need Node.js and npm — [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating).